vanderpatrick/Skate-World/README.md

   - Web dev helped me a lot with my NavBar struggles and with overall problems regarding CSS and HTML.

  2. [Code info](https://youtu.be/-1oE7CWweIE)
-  - this code info video was a stepping stone for my contact page
+  - this code info video was a stepping stone for my contact page.

  3. [Code Institute](https://codeinstitute.net/)
-  - Code Institute has a practical and direct teaching system that helped me get to this point
+  - Code Institute has a practical and direct teaching system that helped me get to this point.

   ## Special thanks
-  I would like to thank everyone who helped me with this project
+  I would like to thank everyone who helped me with this project.

 - My mentor.
-- All my friends'
+- All my friends,
 which helped me out with profile photos for the team section.
 - Armandinho for all the support and advice.
+- Code Institute for giving the best support to develop this project.